 As a conclusion, a policy loan is best not taken, as interest rates can be very high and unfavourable.
 However, if a loan has to be taken, it would be wiser to find other sources of financial funding which has a lower interest rate.

-So remember to keep paying your premiums continuously as overlooking your premium payments and allowing your policy to go on premium holiday mode can result in a drastically reduced maturity value in the long term.
+So remember, overlooking your premium payments and allowing your policy to go on premium holiday mode can result in a drastically reduced maturity value in the long term.

 Otherwise, an alternative solution is to go with what you can afford and reduce coverage and lowering the premium amount if the need arises.
 However, you would still have to check with your insurer if this can be done.